LoyolaChicagoCS/gradhandbook/source/policy/admissions.rst

 .. warning::
     The application requires you to fill in *all* the personal data before showing you all the programs that you can apply to and other parts of the form.

-2. Those who would like to get financial assistance to see :doc:`../services/assistantships` or here `for non-departmental financial aid <https://www.luc.edu/finaid/aid-process/responsibilities/>`_.
+2. Those who would like to get financial assistance should see :doc:`../services/assistantships` or `for non-departmental financial aid <https://www.luc.edu/finaid/aid-process/responsibilities/>`_.

-3. Submit official English transcripts of all undergraduate work and any post-baccalaureate work by official electronic submission between your institution and Loyola *or* in sealed envelopes sent from the academic institution.
+3. Submit official transcripts, in English, of all undergraduate work and any post-baccalaureate work by official electronic submission between your institution and Loyola *or* in sealed envelopes sent from the academic institution.

 .. important::
     Do not open such envelopes yourself!